Tribler/tribler/README.md

 We make use of submodules, so remember using the --recursive argument when cloning this repo.

 ### Debian/Ubuntu/Mint
-sudo apt-get install scons build-essential libevent-dev python-libtorrent python-twisted python-apsw python-wxgtk2.8 python-netifaces python-m2crypto vlc python-pyasn1 python-gmpy libssl-dev python-requests
+sudo apt-get install python-libtorrent python-twisted python-apsw python-wxgtk2.8 python-netifaces python-m2crypto vlc python-pyasn1 python-gmpy python-requests

 ### Windows and OSX
 TODO